rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 6 : Bind the Cosmos DB database to the application

-1. Azure Spring Cloud can automatically bind the Cosmos DB database we created to our microservice.
+Azure Spring Cloud can automatically bind the Cosmos DB database we created to our microservice.

-2. Go to "Apps" in your Azure Spring Cloud instance.
+1. Navigate back to Azure Portal, From the resource group **spring-cloud-workshop-<inject key="DeploymentID" enableCopy="false"/>** select the Azure Spring Cloud instance named **azure-spring-cloud-lab-<inject key="DeploymentID" enableCopy="false"/>**.

+2. Click on `Apps` under `settings`.

 3. Select the `city-service` application

-4. Go to `Service bindings`
+4. Go to `Service bindings` under `Settings`

-5. Click on `Create service binding`
+5. Click on `+ Create service binding`

   - Give your binding a name, for example `cosmosdb-city`
   - Select the Cosmos DB account and database we created and keep the default `sql` API type